 The types of profile of a surface can be categorized based on the direction of variation and applicability of surfaces,

-These are types of profile of a surface tolerance based on the direction of profile tolerance
+These are types of profiles of surface tolerance based on the direction of profile tolerance

-Bilateral Profile tolerance can be further categorized as below
+Bilateral Profile tolerance can be further categorized below

-These are the types of profile of a surface tolerance based on applicability of surfaces.
+These are the types of profiles of surface tolerance based on the applicability of surfaces.

 Unilateral Profile Tolerance